top of page

 The rules of professional etiquette for virtual meetings differ from old rules for in-person meetings.
 When people talk to each other in person, non-verbal signals such as hand gestures, angling the torso, or lifting the chin can indicate a desire to speak.
 These cues are often not as readily apparent in virtual meetings.

 For this reason, using video conferencing features such as the ability to "raise your hand" in Zoom or participant notification options on other platforms can be helpful.
 It is also a good idea to familiarize yourself with virtual meeting phrases.
-These are phrases you can say at natural transition points, most of which take the form of questions.
+You can say these phrases at natural transition points, most of which take the form of questions.

 How To Interject Politely